 Into the gloom

 The family held a farewell dinner for Noemí.
 During dinner, Virgil explained that Howard wanted a chance to say goodbye to her.
 When she entered Howard’s room, he was lying in bed naked.
 His body was grotesque with growths and pus.
-Virgil and Florence propelled her forward to first kneel at his bed and then to move forward so he could kiss her and pour his black essence into her.
+Virgil and Florence propelled her forward to first kneel at his bed and then to move forward, so he could kiss her and pour his black essence into her.

-Noemí travelled in her mind, back in time.
+Noemí traveled, in her mind, back in time.
 She saw a tribe of people and their use of mushrooms.
 She also saw how Doyle stole their knowledge and tried to make himself a God through the use of mushrooms and casual cannibalism.
 She was absorbed into what she later learned was the gloom.
-She also learned an important lesson that Ruth, who she’d dreamt of, had been trying to teach her for weeks, to open her eyes.
+She also learned an important lesson that Ruth, whom she’d dreamt of, had been trying to teach her for weeks, to open her eyes.

-It was Francis’ job to care for her as she was sick from whatever she got from Howard and from entering the gloom.
+It was Francis’ job to care for her, as she was sick from whatever she got from Howard and from entering the gloom.
 The gloom was the house and the cemetery and the Doyles in a relationship where they fed on each other.
 She and Catalina had been chosen to be part of the family.
 They had been breathing in the gloom in the air and eating it in their food; this explained the dreams and strange visions.

 God of the gloom

 Howard was the powerful being in the gloom, the God.
 He had been living for three or four hundred years, transmigrating into a new body each time the old one gave out.
-Male heirs were important for this; he wouldn’t deign live on in a woman.
-His time in his current body was near and he needed to ready his heir.
+Male heirs were important for this; he wouldn’t deign to live on in a woman.
+His time in his current body was near, and he needed to ready his heir.

 Plans for Escape